eric-endsley/ParksApi/README.md

 }
 ```

-An ID field may be included, but is not recommended, as the ID property is set to autoincrement which will keep the IDs consistent.
+An ID field may be included, but is not recommended, as the ID property is set to autoincrement which will keep IDs consistent.

+- PUT & DELETE calls to either the the /api/natlparks or /api/stateparks endpoint must specify the id of the JSON object (park) that they wish to edit or delete, this is specified by overwriting {id} in the endpoint listed on Swagger.
+For example '/api/stateparks/3' will refer to the State Park json object with and id of 3.

+- GET calls to either the the /api/natlparks or /api/stateparks endpoint may optionally specify a state in the endpoint url, which will then return only JSON objects (parks) whose state field is equal to the state specified.
+This is done by appending ?state=< STATE-TO-SEARCH-HERE > to the end of the route.
+For example '/api/stateparks?state=Oregon' will return a list of Oregon's stateparks from the database.

 ## Technologies Used